 Links Between Air Quality and Economic Growth

 One of the most significant global challenges today is environmental degradation, particularly concerning air quality.
-The link between air quality and economic growth is evident as poor air quality not only poses a public health risk but also significantly impacts economic sectors like healthcare and manufacturing.
-Improving air quality has been shown to support economic […]
+The link between air quality and economic growth is evident as poor air quality not only poses a public health risk but also significantly impacts sectors like healthcare and manufacturing.
+Improving air quality has been shown to support economic growth […]

 One of the most significant global challenges today is environmental degradation, particularly concerning air quality.
-The link between air quality and economic growth is evident as poor air quality not only poses a public health risk but also significantly impacts economic sectors like healthcare and manufacturing.
+The link between air quality and economic growth is evident as poor air quality not only poses a public health risk but also significantly impacts sectors like healthcare and manufacturing.
 Improving air quality has been shown to support economic growth by reducing health-related costs and boosting workforce productivity.
-As such, managing air quality is essential for sustainable economic development.
+As such, managing air quality is essential for sustainable development.

 Let’s take a quick look at how air quality and economic growth are interconnected.